 Two-dimensional positioning is based on two main attractive properties of the product.
-The classic version of the two-dimensional positioning is positioning in terms of the relation between money and product quality.
-Here a crucial point is to find the optimal ratio between price and product quality.
+The classic version of the two-dimensional positioning is the positioning in terms of the relation between money and product quality.
+Here a crucial point is to find the optimal ratio between the price and product quality.

-A modern consumer will always notice a violation of this balance: a cheap product cannot be of higher quality than expensive analog products; The strategy of low prices with high quality can not be long-term and means loss of profits for the company, as well as distrust of the brand.
+A modern consumer will always notice a violation of this balance: a cheap product cannot be of higher quality than expensive analog products; The strategy of low prices with high quality can not be long-term and means a loss of profits for the company, as well as distrust of the brand.

 Multidimensional positioning is based on the allocation of more than two parameters by which the product is compared with analogues.
 For example, a multidimensional scale for cars, when price, road performance, safety, service, reliability, comfort, prestige and design of a car are distinguished as the main parameters.